drug-design/course/docs/chapters/adme-case-studies.md

 ### Drug Failures, Lessons and Learnings for the Future

-A survey of drugs withdrawn in past 25 years in the US market is presented in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/drug-failures-lessons-learnings-for-future-f07199e6'><i class='fa fa-play' aria-hidden='true'></i></button>A survey of drugs withdrawn in past 25 years in the US market is presented in the following pages.
 The reasons for drug withdrawals are described and lessons that can be learned are considered.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_intro.png){: loading=lazy }